Ramtiiin/Rock-Paper-Scissors-Lizard-Spock/README.md

 Rock Paper Scissors Lizard Spock was first mentioned in the Big Bang Theory Series, Season 2 episode "The Lizard-Spock Expansion", the title of which references the game.

 As Sheldon explains:
-Scissors cuts Paper\n
+Scissors cuts Paper,
-Paper covers Rock\n
+Paper covers Rock,
-Rock crushes Lizard
+Rock crushes Lizard,
-Lizard poisons Spock
+Lizard poisons Spock,
-Spock smashes Scissors
+Spock smashes Scissors,
-Scissors decapitates Lizard
+Scissors decapitates Lizard,
-Lizard eats Paper
+Lizard eats Paper,
-Paper disproves Spock
+Paper disproves Spock,
-Spock vaporizes Rock
+Spock vaporizes Rock,
 and as it always has, Rock crushes Scissors.